meirisoda/school_fall2023/PSCL389/Group Project/Gratitude & Forgiveness Presentation Notes.md

 # Studies
-So the first study that was conducted was to interview these different groups:
+So the first study that was conducted was to interview these different groups that were mentioned beofre:
 There were three different groups interviewed, the lottery winners, accident victims (the paraplegics/quadriplegits) and a control group (these people lived within a certain radius of the lottery winners)

 **Lottery winners** were informed that the research was a study of lotteries.